 Plovdiv is the heir to one of the biggest and most famous ancient towns in the Balkan Peninsula - Philippopolis.
 We visit the Roman theatre, which was discovered after a landslide in 1972.
 This magnificent 2nd-century AD amphitheatre, built during the reign of Emperor Trajan, once held around 6000 spectators.

-We also visit the Small Basilica which was discovered in 1988 and restored in 2013.
-This small church, dating from the 5th and 6th centuries, contains some of the finest mosaics of Roman Plovdiv including a beautiful stag and doves found in the baptistery.
+Nearby is the Small Basilica which was discovered in 1988 and restored in 2013.
+This small church, dating from the 5th and 6th centuries, also contains fine mosaics including a beautiful stag and doves found in the baptistery.